Hol Municipality (Nordland)

 Hol is a former municipality in Nordland county, Norway.
 The 67.5 km2 municipality existed from 1919 until its dissolution in 1963.
 Hol was located on the island of Vestvågøya in the southeastern part of what is now Vestvågøy Municipality.
 The administrative centre was located in Stamsund.
 The main church for Hol was Hol Church which is located just outside of the village of Fygle.

-History
+The village of Steine was also located in the municipality.

+Prior to its dissolution in 1963, the 67.5 km2 municipality was the 572nd largest by area out of the 705 municipalities in Norway.
+Hol Municipality was the 294th most populous municipality in Norway with a population of about 3,104.
+The municipality's population density was 46 PD/km2 and its population had decreased by 3.5% over the previous 10-year period.

+General information

-The municipality of Hol was established on 1 July 1919 when the eastern part of Buksnes municipality was split off to become the new municipality.
-Initially, Hol had a population of 2,272.
+The municipality of Hol was established on 1 July 1919 when the southeastern part of Buksnes Municipality was split off to become the new Hol Municipality.
+Initially, Hol Municipality had a population of 2,272.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1963, the municipality of Hol (population: 3,154) was merged with the neighboring municipalities of Borge (population: 4,056), Buksnes (population: 4,416), and Valberg (population: 662) to create the new Vestvågøy Municipality.
+On 1 January 1963, Hol Municipality (population: 3,154) was merged with the neighboring Borge Municipality (population: 4,056), Buksnes Municipality (population: 4,416), and Valberg Municipality (population: 662) to create the new Vestvågøy Municipality.